N33rdZ/Blog/_posts/2020-10-11-CyberTalentsArabRegionals2020.md

 [neroli@neroli-pc solve]$

 ```

-There is many interesting processes, so let's get what it's print
+There are many interesting processes, so let's get what is printed

 ```
 [neroli@neroli-pc solve]$ volatility -f it5_not_this_easy.mem --profile=Win7SP0x64 consoles